oiskenderov/hashicorp_stack/README.md

 # Latest Updates
-Project latest updates can be found here: https://github.com/oiskenderov/hashicorp_stack
+Project can be found here: https://github.com/oiskenderov/hashicorp_stack

 # HashiQube Overview
 HashiQube is a VM or Docker Container with a Docker daemon inside.
 It runs all HashiCorp products. __Vault, Terraform, Nomad, Consul, Waypoint, Boundary, Vagrant, Packer and Sentinel.__